-Figure 2-33.
+Figure 2-34.
 Water-level hydrograph for bedrock well A.

 The water-level change in well B was about one-half the rate of that of the above bedrock wells and Berkeley Pit over a number of years, until November 2002.
 Due to a water-level decline during November and December, the 2002 rate of water-level rise was only 11 percent of that of the Berkeley Pit.
 The 2003 and 2004 water-level increases were closer to 60 percent that of the other bedrock wells; however, as a result of the influence of the July 2005 earthquake and water-quality sampling on this well, the water level had a net 7 ft decline for 2005.
 The 2006 water-level increase was about 75 percent that of the Berkeley Pit, indicating there were no long-term effects in water levels from the 2005 earthquake.
-The 2007 water-level increase in well B was almost 130 percent that of well A and 150 percent of the Berkeley Pit, which is the first time the annual water level for this well exceeded either of these other sites.
-The 2008 water-level increase in well B was only slightly higher than that seen in any of the wells or mines in the East Camp system; the 2009-2010 increases were about 1 ft less than the other bedrock wells and mine shafts.
+The 2007 water-level increase in well B was almost 130 percent that of well A and 150 percent of the Berkeley Pit, which is the first time the annual water-level rate of rise for this well exceeded either of these other sites.
+The 2008 water-level increase in well B was only slightly higher than that seen in any of the wells or mines in the East Camp system; the 2009-2012 increases were 1-2 ft less than those of the other bedrock wells and mine shafts.
+The 2013 water-level increase was similar to that of a majority of the other bedrock wells.
 Attention will be paid to this site's water-level changes to see if this trend continues.
-Hydrographs for wells A and B, showing monthly water-level elevations are shown on figure 2-34.
+Hydrographs for wells A and B, showing monthly water-level elevations, are in figure 2-35.

-Figure 2-34.
+Figure 2-35.
 Water-level hydrographs for East Camp bedrock wells A and B.

-Water levels in wells E and F do not follow the trends seen in the other bedrock wells (fig. 2-35).
+Water levels in wells E and F do not follow the trends seen in a majority of the other bedrock wells (fig. 2-36).
 Water levels in these two wells are considerably higher than those in the other bedrock wells, indicating a lack of dewatering and interconnection to historic mining activities.
+The water level in well E has a net decline of about 3 ft over time, while well F has a net decline of 1.3 ft.
+It is very apparent that these wells were not influenced by dewatering based upon current water levels and their lack of response to rising water levels in the surrounding bedrock system.

-Figure 2-35.
+Figure 2-36.
 Water-level hydrographs for East Camp bedrock wells E and F.